+The result of credits awarded can be checked through the GAKUMU system.
 Currently enrolled students can have their transcript with grades printed out by a certificate issuing machine.
-Graduating students will receive their transcript on the day of the commencement ceremony.

-1.4.2 Exams and Reports
+1.4.2 Examinations and Reports

-Follow the instructions of the class lecturer regarding exams and reports required for course credit.
+Follow the instructions of the class instructor regarding exams and reports required for course credit.
 The written exam period at the end of each quarter and at the end of the academic year may overlap with the exam dates for undergraduate classes.
 Students should check the bulletin board for their exam schedule, especially if they are taking undergraduate classes.

-1.4.3 The Final Exam
+1.4.3 The Final Examination

-The final exam will be given to those who have submitted their MA thesis or MA research paper early in February by face-to-face interview.
-The final exam schedule will be announced in late January soon after students have submitted their theses.
-Students should check the bulletin board for the latest information.
+The final examination will be held to those who have submitted their MA thesis or MA research paper in the form of face-to-face interview.
+March graduates will have the final examination in mid-February and for September graduates between mid-July to early August.
+The schedule and the venue will be announced in late January for March graduates and early July for September graduates (details are informed on the thesis submission date).
 No inquiries are accepted over the phone or by email.